 Capital assets Years

-Buildings 50
+Buildings 40

 Equipment 5-8

 Vehicles 5

 Deferred Outflows/Inflows of Resources-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/ expenditure) until then.
-At June 30, 2018, the Agency has one item that qualifies for reporting in this category.
-This represents the effect of the net change in the Agency's proportion of the collective net pension liability, the difference during the measurement period between the Agency's contributions and its proportionate share of the total contribution to the pension system not included in the pension expense, and any contributions to the pension system made subsequent to the measurement date.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+At June 30, 2019, the Agency has one item that qualifies for reporting in this category.
+This item, reported on the government-wide financial statements, represents the effect of the net change in the Agency's proportion of the collective net pension liability, the difference during the measurement period between the Agency's contributions and its proportionate share of the total contribution to the pension system not included in the pension expense, and any contributions to the pension system made subsequent to the measurement date.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-At June 30, 2018, the Agency has one item that qualifies for reporting in this category.
-This item represents the effect of the net change in the Agency's proportion of the collective net pension liability and the difference during the measurement periods between the Agency's contributions and its proportionate share of total contributions to the pension system not included in pension expense and is reported on the government-wide statements.
+At June 30, 2019, the Agency has one item that qualifies for reporting in this category.
+This item, reported on the government-wide financial statements, represents the effect of the net change in the Agency's proportion of the collective net pension liability and the difference during the measurement periods between the Agency's contributions and its proportionate share of total contributions to the pension system not included in pension expense and is reported on the government-wide statements.